 It helps immensely to gradually turn down the volume of thoughts that keep me awake by focusing on the sensation of my own breathing: in, out, in, out… slower, smoother… in, out… Oh shoot, I’ve been lost in thought for 5 minutes.
 Ok, back to focusing on my breath.
 In, out…

-Meditation is very popular these days and you can find resources online for any style or slant.
+Meditation is very popular these days and you can find resources online for any style or slant that appeals.
 Look up “mindfulness meditation” to get started.

 Keep Safety Concerns In Perspective

 I am no stranger to fear of things that go bump in the night.
 Having camped alone in many different countries and circumstances while backpacking, bicycle touring, and traveling, that jolt of late-night adrenaline is all too familiar.

 My best advice for those who worry about safety at night is to be realistic with your assessment of risk, take action to deal with the dangers that are actually real, and then do your best to forget about the rest.